 vehicle and engine manufacturers and regulators.

-Any policies and measures designed to meet national and international commitments for emission reductions (e.g. directives, protocols) should also be used as a key input to emission projections.
+Any PaMs designed to meet national and international commitments for emission reductions (e.g. directives, protocols) should also be used as a key input to emission projections.
 These may provide assumptions about plant/vehicle replacement and implementation of new technologies and controls from the industry and regulators and include factors on penetration of technologies, population, economic and transport growth.
-Where possible, projections should also include assumptions about the impact of non-technical measures (e.g. low-emission zones and carbon trading) and indirect impacts of other policies and measures (e.g. air quality directives and climate change activities).
+Where possible, projections should also include assumptions about the impact of non-technical measures (e.g. low-emission zones and carbon trading) and indirect impacts of other PaMs (e.g. air quality directives and climate change activities).
 These are complex elements to include in projected emission estimates.
 Where possible, assumptions on the impact of these measures on the activity rates and on the technologies used should be quantified and documented.
 If regulatory impact assessments are carried out, then these should include basic information about the likely impacts on emissions into the future.

-Future emission factors should be based on measured data for in-service technologies and abatement.
+Future emission factors should be based on measured data for in-service technologies and abatement techniques.
 When this is not possible (e.g. for emerging technologies), future emission factors should be estimated using expert judgement or based on limit levels from regulators and industry.

-More details of sector-specific approaches are identified in the annexes.
+More details of sector-specific approaches are identified in the annexes and sector chapters.

 International sources